 ECONOMICS 214.
-(3) INTRODUCTION TO INDUSTRIAL ORGANIZATION AND THE ECONOMICS OF
+(3) INDUSTRIAL ORGANIZATION AND THE

-ANTI-TRUST.
+ECONOMICS OF ANTI-TRUST.
 An examination of the structure, conduct, and performance of different industries, and an analysis of government anti-trust policies designed to alter or maintain existing market structures.
 Prerequisite: Economics 101.
-Offered: fall semester.